fractal-code/mylar/README.md

 # Mylar
-Mylar is a platform for building web applications that protect data confidentiality against attackers who fully compromise the servers.
+Mylar is a platform that is unique in it's ability to offer web applications security & data confidentiality even in situations where servers are fully compromised.
+Mylar stores sensitive data in an encrypted format on the server and only decrypts the data in the user's browser.
+The concept of storing encrypted data on the server isn't new - but has always presented the obvious challenge of preventing the server from easily manipulating the data.
+Homomorphic encryption and functional encryption present theoretical techniques for manipulating encrypted data but are currently impractical for real-world implementation.
+Mylar provides a clever system for building web applications on top of encrypted data with reasonable performance overheads & minimal extra-development cost.

 You can read more about Mylar here: http://css.csail.mit.edu/mylar/

 ## mylar:platform

+The mylar:platform package allows you to easily (a dubious claim for now :P - with hopes of better documentation in the future!) utilise Mylar in your web applications.
+This project is still very young, so expect further documentation and augmentations to come in the near future.

 ### Installation
 **Only supports Meteor 0.9.1 and later**